stringparser/gulp-runtime/README.md

 ### why

-When I started to use `gulp` it soon came to mind `I want a REPL`.
-Mainly because a REPL is the closest to `define and use as you like` kind of thing.
-But there is a CLI and the tasks should also go in which lead to figure out how tasks can be composed which quickly needed for more and more things to go in.

-- How would it look like to have a REPL that runs tasks?
-- If so, the REPL should have completion, right?
-- What would happen if there are several instances trying to have a REPL?
-- What if we could add parameters to the task names as in expressjs routes?
-- What if I want to compose tasks made of other tasks or just functions not only give dependencies as an array of strings to bundle with the task defined?
+Soon after I started to use `gulp` it came to mind

+> I want a REPL for this

+Mainly because a REPL is the closest to `define and use as you like`.
+If that was possible then writing task names in this REPL will run them just as doing the same from the command line but with the benefit of not having to end and start another process.

+But wait, then I realized that what I really liked from `gulp` is the way you can bundle and compose async functions and, to understand how one could go about this, I had to do it for myself.

+The above has lead to [gulp-repl][gulp-repl], [parth][parth], [runtime][runtime] and finally [gulp-runtime][npm].

 So yeah, it got out of hand :D.